Ishimwe2000/Ishimwe2000/README.md

 - 👋 Hi, I’m @Ishimwe2000
 - 👀 I’m interested in front-end and back-end programming
 - 🌱 I’m currently learning Java, Python, Data Structures and algorithms
-- 💞️ I’m looking to collaborate on Java projects
+- 💞️ I’m looking to collaborate on Java projects and Python, mostly Phython...
 - 📫 How to reach me on my LinkedIn:www.linkedin.com/in/mariemichelleishimwe1k2000
 -